danielrosehill/danielrosehill/README.md

 This Github profile is, in a sense, an imprint of my thinking.
 The contours and points of connections are mapped out in indexed repositories which I try to update every few months.

+## My AI Interests

 My main interests within AI include the idea of proactively generating personal context data fed into RAG pipelines for hyper-personalized inference.
 To that end, I'm currently running a private experiment by which I feed contextual information about my life into a vector store, backed by an individual agent.
+I'll share results once I've developed and ingressed a meaningfully large repository of context data.
+My RAG "beliefs": you don't need much of it to do impressive things; it can offer vast utility for personal users; it is so useful for so much more than just enterprising knowledge bases and enterprise data stores.

-I'm also very interested in Agentic AI, multi-agent networks, MCP, and workflow orchestration, again for a mixture of personal and professional uses.
-Over the course of the past 18 months, I've written more than 500 configurations for a huge network of assistants, covering both personal and professional use cases.
-While not all of the agents are indispensable, some are, and this year I'm working on refining the emerging art of workflow orchestration, bringing networks of agents together to achieve meaningful outcomes.
+I'm also very interested in Agentic AI, multi-agent networks, MCP, and workflow orchestration.
+Over the course of the past 18 months, I've written **a lot*** of configurations for a network of assistants and agents, covering both personal and professional use cases.
+My first "creations" were system prompts, then assistants with RAG pipelines, and now I'm working on workflows and configurations with agentic capabiltiies.

+## AI Philosophy

 Besides being a long-term advocate of open-source, I'm a huge believer in the transformative potential of AI for good.
 While debates around AI ethics and security interest me and advances in reasoning models are exciting, I'm more interested by the open-ended question of how we can best leverage what we have *already* to use the technology to make meaningful differences in users' lives.

+Meaningless AI hype irks me as much as it does every semi to highly cantankerous techie on the internet.
+But I love the fact that the textbook on what AI can do hasn't been written yet.
+To greater and lesser extents, we're all free-styling it.
+It's a crazy experiment.
+With potentially great results.

+ ## Contact & Spam Avoidance

 Note: I receive a daily and ever-worsening barrage of unsolicited spam which is sadly (*okay, maybe I blame AI here*) is getting harder and harder to distinguish from real genuine human-to-human outreach (which I also get some of!).
 If you're also into AI, tech, and want to chat, drop me a line at the email in the sidebar.